Anatomy, pathophysiology, and localization of accessory pathways in the preexcitation syndrome

 Preexcitation through an AV bypass tract, the bundle of Kent, produces the electrocardiographic pattern described by Wolff, Parkinson, and White in 1930 .
-The terms preexcitation and Wolff-Parkinson-White (WPW) syndrome are often used interchangeably even though there are other forms of preexcitation.
+The terms preexcitation and Wolff-Parkinson-White (WPW) pattern are often used interchangeably.
 The electrocardiographic pattern of WPW should be differentiated from the "WPW syndrome," since patients with the latter have both the electrocardiographic pattern of preexcitation and paroxysmal tachyarrhythmias .
 (See "Epidemiology, clinical manifestations, and diagnosis of the Wolff-Parkinson-White syndrome".)

-- Wolff L, Parkinson J, White PD.
-Bundle branch block with a short P-R interval in healthy young people prone to paroxysmal tachycardia.
+- Wolff, L, Parkinson, et al. Bundle branch block with a short P-R interval in healthy young people prone to paroxysmal tachycardia.
 Am Heart J 1930; 5:685.

 - Definition of terms related to cardiac rhythm.
 Am Heart J 1978; 95:796.

 - Waller BF.
 Clinicopathological correlations of the human cardiac conduction system.
 In: Cardiac Electrophysiology, Zipes DP, Jalife J (Eds), WB Saunders, Philadelphia 1990. p.249.

 - Anderson RH, Becker AE, Brechenmacher C, et al. Ventricular preexcitation.
 A proposed nomenclature for its substrates.
 Eur J Cardiol 1975; 3:27.